-Given these differences, it is critical that the resuscitation industry address proven gender disparities and make CPR accessible to and for everyone.
-Both the Womanikin and Avive Solutions Inc. are doing just that.
-The Womanikin, created by JOAN in partnership with the United States of Women, is a t-shirt-like attachment with breasts that is slipped over traditional, flat-chested, CPR training manikins.
-The goal of the Womanikin is to allow laypeople and responders to not feel dissuaded to provide CPR and shocks because of breasts.
-With this attachment, the United States of Women hopes to challenge outdated education and drive gender equality in cardiac intervention.
+The Womanikin, created by JOAN in partnership with the United States of Women, is a t-shirt-like attachment with breasts that is slipped over traditional, flat-chested CPR training manikins.
+The goal of this CPR manikin is to encourage people to provide CPR to individuals with breasts.
+With this attachment, the United States of Women hopes to challenge outdated education and drive gender equality in resuscitation.

 Avive similarly draws upon research showing that those wearing bras are less likely to receive effective AED treatment.
 A 2015 study conducted by Canadian psychologists at the Universities of Laval and Calgary found that only 42% of participants removed the manikin’s bras as required for proper AED use.
 Avive recognizes these disparities and will be the first AED unit to audibly instruct responders to “expose the patient’s bare chest, including bra” in their next-generation defibrillator.

-To learn more about Avive’s next-generation defibrillator, sign up for the Avive newsletter.
+To learn more about Avive’s next-generation AED, sign up for the Avive newsletter.